taky-kongo/alx-low_level_programming/0x01-variables_if_else_while/README.md

 			* if the last digit of n is greater than 5: the string and is greater than 5
 			* if the last digit of n is 0: the string and is 0
 			* if the last digit of n is less than 6 and not 0: the string and is less than 6 and not 0

+2-print_alphabet.c: This program prints the alphabet in lowercase, followed by a new line.

+	* You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)

+	* All your code should be in the main function

+	* You can only use putchar twice in your code